rafaelchaska/DVD-Rental-Project/README.md

 ###### Question 5 In which countries does ’Top Films’ have a presence and what is the customer base in each country?
 What are the total sales in each country? (from most to least)

+Analysis: Tables **country > city > address > customer > payement**

+Add the SUM aggregate into the query to find the total sales.
+It's also important to include the COUNT function to count the customer base.
+Finally, use the GROUP BY clause to group each customer base and total sales to its total sales and use ORDER BY to sort the number of customer base in descending